systems-cs-pub-ro/operating-systems-oer/content/chapters/software-stack/lab/README.md

 Enter the `support/syscall-wrapper/` folder and go through the practice items below.
 If you get stuck, take a sneak peak at the solutions in the `solution/syscall-wrapper/` folder.

-1. Update the files in the `syscall-wrapper/` folder to make available the `getpid` system call as a wrapper.
+1. Update the files in the `syscall-wrapper/` folder to make the `getpid` system call available as a wrapper.
    Create a function with the signature `unsigned int itoa(int n, char *a)` that converts an integer to a string.
    It returns the number of digits in the string.
-   For example the `1234` number turns to the `"1234"` string (NUL-terminated, 5 bytes length);
+   For example, it will convert the number `1234` to the string `"1234"` string (NUL-terminated, 5 bytes long);
    the return value is `4` (the number of digits of the `"1234"` string).

    Then make the call to `getpid`;